 - Khan Academy - online videos about many mathematical subjects/concepts.

 - Free ALEKS Math software subscription available through MA Department of Elementary and Secondary Education to help candidates prepare for General Curriculum Math Subtest (03) or Elementary (53) or Middle School Math (47).

 English as a Second Language and Sheltered English

 - Essential linguistics.
 What you need to know to teach.
-Freeman, D. and Freeman, Y. (2004).
+Freeman, D. and Freeman, Y. (2014).
+Second Edition.
 Portsmouth, N.H.: Heinemann.
 This book is good for information on theory.

 - Principals of Language Learning and Teaching.
 H. Douglas Brown.